-Baccarat Rouge 540 by Maison Francis Kurkdjian has such projection and sillage that it announces your presence.
-It’s one of those fragrances that leaves an intoxicating scent trail, it causes people to follow you down the street and ask you what you’re wearing.
+Baccarat Rouge 540 by Maison Francis Kurkdjian has such projection and sillage that it announces your presence the moment you enter the room.
+It’s one of those fragrances that leave such an intoxicating scent trail, it causes people to follow you down the street and ask you what you’re wearing.

 Baccarat Rouge 540 by Maison Francis Kurkdjian is a fantastic scent for layering.
 It can be layered with almost anything (provided, of course, that anything has been selected well), and it will elevate its partner-in-crime to previously unattainable heights.

 Layer Baccarat Rouge 540 with Oud Satin Mood, both by Maison Francis Kurkdjian, for a dark, opulent, and mysterious fragrance like no other.